-In the constrained mechanism we are going to look at 3 R 1 P chains.
+In the constraint mechanisms we are going to look at 3R1P chains.

-So, here I have shown you 3 R 1 P chain of type 1 and as you can see I have marked the input and the output.
-So, at the input I have a torque tau 2 and at the output I have a force F O. The force and the output and we have to find the relation between tau 2 and F O. Now, from the kinematics from the velocity relations we had already related theta 2 dot and S dot.
+So, here I have shown you a 3R1P chain of type 1, and as you can see I have marked the input and the output.
+So, at the input I have a torque tau 2 and at the output I have a force Fo, the force at the output and we had to find a relation between tau 2 and Fo.

+Now, from the kinematics from velocity relations, we had already related theta 2 dot and s dot.
 So, these 2 have been related through velocity analysis which we have discussed previously at a specific configuration.

-So, then if we proceed further the statement of principle of virtual work says that delta W I plus delta W I equal to 0 where delta W I is the virtual work at the input a virtual work at the input, you can say is tau 2 times delta theta 2.
-And, virtual work at the output is F O times delta S, you can very easily come to this statement by noticing that tau 2 and theta 2 dot, they are the same direction and F o and S dot have been considered in a same direction.
+So, then if we proceed further, the statement of principle virtual work says that delta Wi plus delta W equal to 0; where W delta Wi is the virtual work at the input.

+Now, virtual work at the input you can see is tau 2 times delta theta 2 and virtual work at the output is Fo times delta s.
+You can very easily come to this statement by noticing that tau 2 and theta 2 dots they are the same direction, and Fo and s dot have been considered in the same direction.
+Now from the previously discussed velocity relation we have already obtained this velocity relation, where this negative sign takes care of the velocity direction at the output because of a counterclockwise theta 2 dot.

-Now, from the previously discussed velocity relation we have already obtained this velocity relation, where this negative sign takes care of the velocity direction at the output, because of a counterclockwise theta 2 dot.
-So, therefore, the relation between the virtual displacements at the input and output are obtained as delta s is equal to the Jacobian.
-So, here the Jacobian so, this is the Jacobian.
-So, again form the principle of virtual work by replacing delta S using the virtual displacement relation, we have obtained this.
-And therefore, because delta theta 2 must be arbitrary therefore, I obtain finally, this relation between the input torque tau 2 and output force F O.
+So, therefore, the relation between the virtual displacements at the input and output are obtained as delta s is equal to the Jacobean.
+So, here the Jacobean; so this is the Jacobean so, again from the principle of virtual work by replacing delta s using the virtual displacement relation we have obtained this and therefore, because delta theta 2 must be arbitrary therefore, I obtain finally, this relation between the input torque tau 2 and output force F naught.

-Now, if you look at the 3 R 1 P chain of type 2, we have the input here.
-So, we considered maybe a hydraulic or a pneumatic actuator and the output is the torque tau 2.
-So, we have to find out the relation between the input force at the actuator and the output torque tau 2.
-Now, the motion relation so, at the input because of the actuator force we considered that this link moves out at a rate s dot.
+Now, if you look at the 3R1P chain of type 2.
+We have the input here so we consider maybe a hydraulic or a pneumatic actuator.
+And the output is the torque tau 2 so to find out a relation between the input force at the actuator and the output torque tau 2.
+Now the motion relation, so at the input because of the actuator force we consider that this link moves out at a rate s dot.

 So, that is the expansion rate of the actuator and theta 2 dot which is the rotation of this link is counterclockwise.

-So, the principle of virtual work states that the network must vanish now at the input.
-At the input we have a F I as the force and delta S as the displacement virtual displacement and at the output.
-So, this is delta W I at the output we have tau 2 as the output torque and delta theta 2 as the virtual displacement at the output, now they are in opposition as you can see.
-So, that is why you have this negative sign sitting here, the work done being negative.
-Now, we have the velocity relations with which we have derived earlier.
+So, the principle of virtual work states that; the network must vanish.
+Now at the input at the input we have Fi as the force, and delta s as the displacement virtual displacement.
+And at the output so this is delta Wi, at the output we have tau 2 as the output torque and delta theta 2 as the virtual displacement, at the output now they are in opposition as you can see.
+So, that is why; you have this negative sign sitting here the work done being negative.
+Now we have the velocity relations which we have derived earlier.

-And from here follows the virtual displacement relations delta theta 2 is Jacobian times delta S, now here we have the Jacobian.
-So, therefore, from the statement of virtual work by replacing this delta theta 2 I have obtained this relation.
+And from here follows the virtual displacement relations delta theta 2 is a Jacobean times delta s here we have the Jacobean.

-And finally, since this relation must hold for arbitrary delta s we must have a F I related to the torque through this relation.
-Now, you can see that the Jacobian has come into the relation.
+So, therefore, from the statement of principles virtual work by replacing this delta theta 2 I have obtained this relation and finally, since this relation must hold for arbitrary delta s we must have Fi related to the torque through this relation.
+Now you can see that the Jacobean has come into the relation.